serraict/vine-floriday-adapter/CONTRIBUTING.md

-# Definition of Done
+# Contributing

+This document describes how we work and collaborate on this project.
+It describes our workflow
-This document outlines the specific criteria that must be met for a new increment of our application to be considered releasable.
+and outlines the specific criteria that must be met for a new increment of our application to be considered releasable.
 It serves as a checklist for developers and AI agents to ensure quality and consistency in our releases.

+## Workflow

+In our [backlog] we list what we think we need to build to achieve our [product vision].
+In [doing] we describe what we are currently working on.
+Maintaining this information in plain text in out repository allows us to easily collaborate with AI agents.

 ## Code Quality

 Our code is well-readable and understandable for humans and AI agents.
 For this application, we prefer readability, simplicity, and understandability over performance.

-Therefore, we lint with `flake8`, format with `black` and `pytest` before we commit.
+We lint with `flake8`, format with `black` and `pytest` before we commit.
 Enforced on merges to `main` by [`ci.yml` Github action](.github/workflows/ci.yml).

 Measure: `make quality`